-Allows to specify additional textual information at CRT Table level.
+Allows to specify additional textual information at the lowest CRT category level.
 Each documentation box has its dedicated UID thus it is exported to JSON just like any other CRT Variable.
-After changing the value of documentation box, click Save button located next to editing text area to apply changes.

 Annex 1

 The table below shows the details on mapping of the emission estimates based on the 2006 IPCC Guidelines to the NAI reporting tables in this software.
 The format of these NAI reporting tables follows the Tables 1 and 2 of Annex to Decision 17/CP.8 of the UNFCCC (Guidelines for the preparation of national communications from Parties not included in Annex I to the Convention) which are based on the Revised 1996 Guidelines reporting structure, but some modifications have been made in order to help software users report emission estimates in a more transparent manner.
 Additional explanation is provided in the column "Note" of the table blow for some categories where mapping is not straightforward.